A biologically plausible neural network for multi-channel Canonical Correlation Analysis: Online adaptive CCA with output whitening

 \section{Online adaptive CCA with output whitening}

 We now introduce an extension of Bio-CCA which addresses two biologically relevant issues.
 First, Bio-CCA a priori sets the output rank at $k$; however, it may be advantageous for a neural circuit to instead adaptively set the output rank depending on the level of correlation captured.
 In particular, this can be achieved by projecting each view onto the subspace spanned by the canonical correlation basis vectors which correspond to canonical correlations that exceed a threshold.
-Second, it is useful from an information theoretic perspective for neural circuits to whiten their outputs \cite{plumbley1993hebbian}, i.e., by enforcing that the non-zero singular values of the output are all equal to one.
+Second, it is useful from an information theoretic perspective for neural circuits to whiten their outputs \citep{plumbley1993hebbian}, and there is experimental evidence that neural outputs in the cortex are decorrelated \citep{ecker2010decorrelated,miura2012odor}.
 Both adaptive output rank and output whitening modifications were implemented for a PCA network by \citet{pehlevan2015normative}, and can be adapted to the CCA setting.
-Here we present the modifications without providing detailed proofs, which can be found in the supplement of \cite{pehlevan2015normative}.
+Here we present the modifications without providing detailed proofs, which can be found in the supplement of \citep{pehlevan2015normative}.

 In order to implement these extensions, we need to appropriately modify the similarity matching objective function~\eqref{eq:similarity}.
 First, to adaptively choose the output rank, we add a quadratic penalty $\tr(\Z^\top\Z)$ to the objective function~\eqref{eq:similarity}: